Grace, size, and mystery: Foster Scholar Joshua Stewart’s work in Flower Garden Banks National Marine Sanctuary supports manta conservation

 One important habitat Stewart is studying is Flower Garden Banks National Marine Sanctuary, approximately 115 miles due south of the Texas and Louisiana border in the Gulf of Mexico.
 The sanctuary is one of the only locations in the continental United States with resident manta populations.
 More importantly, it is the only place in the world where juvenile oceanic mantas have been regularly seen in the wild.

 While fisheries sometimes catch juvenile mantas as bycatch, researchers know very little about nursery habitats worldwide.
 Like most sharks and rays, juvenile mantas are born live and are fully independent after birth.
 Seeing pregnant oceanic mantas is a rare occurrence, and newborns are even rarer.
-Reviewing data collected at the Flower Garden Banks over the past two decades, Stewart found that 95 percent of the mantas observed at the sanctuary are small individuals.
+Reviewing data collected at the Flower Garden Banks over the past two decades and building on research conducted by Jeffrey N. Childs (2001), Stewart found that 95 percent of the mantas observed at the sanctuary are small individuals.
 He believes these are most likely juvenile mantas.

-“Having a potential nursery habitat for this threatened species is a pretty important thing, so this would be one of the first insights into where [juveniles] are and what they are doing,” Stewart says.
-By identifying Flower Garden Banks as an important manta habitat, he can then evaluate how that protected habitat helps manta conservation, and whether more areas should be considered to support protection of the species.
+“Having a potential nursery habitat for this threatened species is a pretty important thing,” Stewart says.
+By confirming that Flower Garden Banks as an important manta habitat, he can then evaluate how that protected habitat helps manta conservation, and whether more areas should be considered to support protection of the species.

 Stewart shares his findings as an associate director of The Manta Trust, an international collective of researchers, policy experts, photographers, and videographers seeking to improve manta and mobula conservation globally.
 Formed when the impact of growing manta fisheries was unclear, the group sought to fill knowledge gaps in manta research.
 Members work in several regions globally with either large wild populations or manta fisheries, making it easier for researchers to collaborate and address the most pressing conservation questions.